 If you have never tried panna cotta you are missing out.
 The texture is somewhere between jello, pudding, and creme brulee.
-But lucky for us, it is basically as easy as jello to make.
+But lucky for me, it is basically as easy as jello to make.

 That is right if you can make jello you can make this “fancy” Italian dessert to amaze your friends and family.

 What I love about Panna Cotta is that it’s so easy to add flavors and spices to this creamy dessert.
 Want something a bit fruitier?
 Mix in a blend of strawberries and blackberries.

 Additionally, you can substitute the cream out for other products, which is what I’m doing in this eggnog panna cotta recipe.

 Panna cotta is Italian for “cooked cream” and is basically cream molded with gelatin (like jello).
 The term panna cotta is fairly recent, only going back to the 1960s in Italy.

 There are ancestors to the dish going back a hundred years earlier that refer to creams and custards structured in a mold using gelatin.